 How does solar energy compare to wind energy?

 For both clean energy sources, location is key to success.
-Solar panels need to be installed where there is direct sun exposure, and wind turbines need access to ample wind supply.
+Solar panels or solar shingles need to be installed where there is direct sun exposure, and wind turbines need access to ample wind supply.
 In the case of rooftop solar, the direction of a rooftop, as well as neighborhood shading, might disqualify a home from participation.
 But there’s a light (sunlight that is) at the end of the tunnel.
 Solar farms, or large banks of solar panels on a dedicated piece of land, are on the rise.
 These farms generate power for utility companies through the participation of local individuals, in the form of community solar.
 Clearway Community Solar, for example, builds and operates the solar farms, ensuring proper placement and keeping the panels in peak condition no matter the weather.
 The farms’ location is determined through comprehensive planning from the land size and quality, proximity to the local power grid, and local weather factors to ensure appropriate placement.

 Unlike solar panels, which require the sun to be on duty, wind turbines work any time, day or night, but they do need to be placed high on a tower (average height is 80 feet) above any obstacles that can block the wind.
 Wind turbines also need wind speeds of at least 12 miles an hour to generate power.
 In general, this means wind turbines may be better suited to rural areas or, on mountains, with wide open space and fewer obstructions.